Cloud Forensics for Incident Evidence

 Where It Appears in Real Systems or Security Workflow

 Cloud forensics appears in cloud account compromise review, suspicious role activity, storage exposure incidents, workload investigations, and Cloud Detection and Response follow-up.
-Teams connect it to Forensics, Audit Log, Workload Identity, Shared Responsibility Model, and Memory Forensics.
+Teams connect it to Forensics, Audit Log, Workload Identity, and Shared Responsibility Model.

 Practical Example